 17th Century European needlework with sequins, gold and silk thread, possibly an ecclesiastical fragment, that may have been part of a vestment or an alter covering.
 The female figure is possibly the 14th Century, Saint Catherine of Siena, who believed she had received the stigmata without any physical evidence.
 Typically, she carries the lily in her hand and a shield over her heart.
 Catherine worked to return the Papacy to Rome from France and establish peace among the Italian city-states..
 She, along with St. Francis was the patron saint of Italy.
 The later 19th Century frame was likely made to fit the shape.

-An 18th Century European wedding cap having intricate, fine needwork of gold and silver thread with sequins.
+An 18th C. European wedding cap having intricate, fine needlework

 18th Century English needlework domed box with foliate decoration, worked in silk on a pleasing blue silk background, having an applied tape on all of the edges and fringe at the opening.
 Some wear on the outside and

 made of satin and embroidered in silk tread with a theorem motif on both sides.
 Provenance: Ruth Stiles, Woodbury, Connecticut.
 SOLD

 Late 17th or very early 18th C. fine needlework depicting a cornucopia of flowers, likely French.
 Made into a pillow and backed with velvet by Cora Ginsburg, From Cora's personal collection.

 994 Main Street South